StanislavYatsevich/Store_Sales/README.md

 streamlit run streamlit_app.py
 ```

-Then there will be your Local URL (probably (http://localhost:8501)).
+Then there will be your Local URL (probably http://localhost:8501).
 Copy it to your browser and try using the dashboard.
-The path to the file used for creating the dashboard is set in constants.py file(DATA_FOR_STREAMLIT_PATH).
+The path to the file used for creating the dashboard is set in constants.py file (DATA_FOR_STREAMLIT_PATH variable).

 ## Development